regular-life/Bastion-Password-Manager/QUICKSTART.md

 # Quick Start Guide

-Get up and running with Secure Vault in 5 minutes.
+Get up and running with Bastion in 5 minutes.

 ## 1. Installation (Development)